Jack Dorsey, Twitter's Eccentric CEO, Could Be Looking For A Job Soon

 Jack Dorsey isn't your regular CEO.
 He often says and does things that raise eyebrows.

 Now, one large investor has had enough.
-The powerful hedge fund Elliott Management has bought a sizable stake in Twitter in hopes of bringing change.
+The powerful hedge fund Elliott Management has bought a sizable stake in Twitter in hopes of bringing change to the social media company.

 Elliott is concerned that Dorsey hasn't focused enough on Twitter, because he is also chief executive of payments company Square.
 The hedge fund is pushing for a CEO whose sole job is running Twitter.